hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Bel.
 You must allow a bill of fare's the least
 >
-> Substantial proof there will be a plenteouus feast;
+> Substantial proof there will be a plenteous feast;
 >
-> 'Tis not what's promised in a bill of fare
+> It is not what's promised in a bill of fare
 >
 > That we commend, but viands we find there;
 >